kristinemlarson/gnssrefl/README.md

 If you are using the version from gitHub:

+* git clone https://github.com/kristinemlarson/gnssrefl
-* make a directory, cd into that directory, set up a virtual environment, a la python3 -m venv env
+* cd into that directory, set up a virtual environment, a la python3 -m venv env
 * activate your virtual environment
-* git clone https://github.com/kristinemlarson/gnssrefl
 * pip install .

 If you use the PyPi version: